 Preparation Strategy for SSC CGL 2020

-Candidates must keep calm and plan your studies strategically.
+Candidates must keep calm and plan for their studies strategically.
 Try making a weekly plan for studying and choke out the topics to be studied in the week.
-This will help you with analysing your preparation level.
+This will help them with analysing their preparation level.
 Attempt mock tests and analyse previous year question papers.

 Read Newspaper Daily.
-There is a section of general awareness where the candidates will be judged for the awareness of the current affairs of the nation as well as international level.
+There is a section of general awareness where the candidates are judged for the awareness of the current affairs of the nation as well as international level.
 Hence, the candidates must read the newspaper daily.
-This will also help you with the reading habits for the English section.
+This will also help them with the reading habits for the English section.

 Practice.
-For the reasoning and quantitative aptitude sections, the candidates must practice alot.
-You must first clear the basics by solving easy questions and then start with the tough questions.
+For the reasoning and quantitative aptitude sections, the candidates must practice a lot.
+Aspirants must first clear the basics by solving easy questions and then start with the tough questions.

 Know Your Exam: The first thing one needs to do is study the whole syllabus and exam pattern of the examination.
 Identify the topics and sections in the syllabus which are easy and which are tough.
 Note down weak topics and make plans to better these topics.

 Improve speed.
-As the time duration for exam is less to attempt the no. of question, the candidates are advised to improve the speed of attempting the right questions.
-The candidates will get less than 1 minute to attempt a question.
+As the time duration for the exam is less to attempt the no. of the question, the candidates are advised to improve the speed of attempting the right questions.
+The candidates get less than 1 minute to attempt a question.

 Clear the concepts.
 The most important thing is to know the basics of a topic to attempt the question correctly.
 The clear concepts will help you by increasing your time of attempting a question.

 Study regularly.
 Divide the preparation time on daily hours’ basis Give more time to weaker areas.
-Plan your study time to manage a balanced preparation for all the sections and topics.
+Plan the study time to manage a balanced preparation for all the sections and topics.

 Make Notes.
-You must make notes after studying every topic.
+Aspirants must make notes after studying every topic.
 These notes can be used afterwards for revision also.
-The notes will help you retain the important points of a topic.
+The notes help them retain the important points of a topic.
 The notes should be short, precise and understandable.

 About SSC CGL 2020